Android SIM Card to iPhone Guide

 Switching from an Android to an iPhone can seem tricky, but it’s manageable.
 Start by ensuring your SIM card fits the new device.
 If it doesn’t, you might need a SIM adapter or a new card from your carrier.
 Next, back up your data on your Android using Google Drive or another cloud service.
 On your iPhone, use the Move to iOS app to transfer contacts, messages, photos, and more.
 Some apps might need to be downloaded again from the App Store.
 Don’t forget to deactivate iMessage on your old device to avoid missing texts.
 Finally, double-check that all your important data made the move.
 With these steps, your transition should be smooth.
 Enjoy your new iPhone!

-How do I transfer my SIM card from an Android to an iPhone?
+Can you put a SIM card from Android to iPhone?

 Was this page helpful?